 Variable Ratio Schedule (VR)

 A variable ratio schedule delivers reinforcement after a variable number of responses are made.

-This schedule produces a high and steady response rate.
+This schedule produces high and steady response rates.

 Gambling at a slot machine is a classic example of a variable ratio reinforcement schedule4.

 Gambling rewards unpredictably.
 Each winning requires a different number of lever pulls.
 Gamblers keep pulling the lever in hopes of winning.
-Therefore, for some people, gambling is not only habit-forming but is also very addictive, i.e. resistant to extinction.
+Therefore, for some people, gambling is not only habit-forming but is also very addictive and hard to stop.